ZakBizDever/Authentication-and-Profile-Management-Sample/README.md

 ## Validations & Error Handling

 - **Inputs:** Fields validation is handled on both Client and API sides, and returns/displays appropriate errors.
-- **The CobbleAuth API** returns appropriate HTTP status codes along with error messages in JSON format to help you identify and resolve any issues.
+- **The APM Auth API** returns appropriate HTTP status codes along with error messages in JSON format to help you identify and resolve any issues.
-- **The Cobble APP** handles HTTP status codes and other client-side errors.
+- **The APM APP** handles HTTP status codes and other client-side errors.

 # Bonus: Animated Theme
 Uncomment following line to have animated theme.